Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 ## UX

 ### Purpose of Project
-The purpose of the project is to create a website advertising a ficticious plumbers services.
-Paolo does a lot of on call work (emergency work such as leaks, burst pipes etc.) and therefore needs visitors to his website to be able to get in touch with him quickly.
-He also does more intricate residential plumbing work so needs to be able to showcase his work in a clear way and for potential customers to be able to get in touch with him with details of the work they need done.
+The purpose of the project is to create a website advertising a ficticious plumber and their services.
+Paolo does a lot of on call work (emergency work such as leaks, burst pipes etc.) and therefore needs visitors to his website to be able to get in touch with him urgently.
+He also needs a way in which customers can get in touch with him to enquire about less urgent jobs.
+Paolo's target audience is essentially anyone within a reasonable distance that might need plumbing work so the website needs to feature a clear, accesible UI that anyone from 18 to 80 can make use of.
-Due to the nature of the serices he provides, adults of all ages need to be able to use therefore it is imperative that the site is both user-friendly and accesible so as to appeal to as wide an audience as possible.
 ___
 ### User Stories
 The user will: